7 Common Symptoms of a Bad Alternator

 An experienced mechanic will tell if a car has bad alternator bearings just by listening to the alternator.
 If you suspect your alternator bearings are going out, stop by a trusted auto mechanic and ask them to listen to your alternator while the engine is running.

+The other option would be to remove the serpentine belt/drive belt that turns the alternator and start the car.
 Does the noise go away?
-If the noise goes away when the alternator belt is removed, you know the alternator is the culprit.
+If the noise disappears when the alternator belt is removed, you know the alternator is the culprit.
 Also, check for play at the alternator pulley for excessive play.

 Repair Cost

 The typical cost to replace the alternator at the mechanic varies between $380-$600 for an aftermarket alternator.
-Replacing the alternator with an OEM one can cost between $600-$1300, depending on the make.
+Replacing the alternator with an OEM can cost between $600 and $1300, depending on the make.
+The DIY cost to replace the alternator yourself is typically between $100 and $200 for the alternator.
+Aftermarket alternators can be purchased online for any car if you want to save money.

 Don’t ignore the symptoms of a bad alternator.
 If the alternator fails, not only can your car catch fire, but most commonly, you will get stranded on the side of the road.
 The serpentine belt may also break, causing additional damage.
+We hope you find the 7 Common Symptoms of a Bad Alternator guide helpful.
+Check these troubleshooting and repair guides for more help on your vehicle.